-When you’re planning to replace windows and doors, or adding new sliding glass doors to your home, if you think you don’t need to bother about the glass in them, you’re in for a surprise.
-The right glass choices can provide everything from increased privacy and safety to noise reduction and energy savings.
+When you’re planning to replace windows and doors, or add new sliding glass doors to your home, if you think you don’t need to bother about the glass in them, you’re in for a surprise.
+The right types of glass can provide everything from increased privacy and safety to noise reduction and energy savings.
 It’s clear – glass deserves your thoughtful consideration.

 First, let us explain the types of glass you can choose from for your doors or windows:

 Annealed Glass — a softer glass that has been thermally treated and then slowly cooled to relieve any internal stresses.
 Annealed glass can be cut, drilled, notched and edge finished.

 This glass is more cost-effective than other types of glass.

 Tempered Glass — Through a process of extreme heating

 and rapid cooling, tempered glass – also known as safety glass — is four times stronger than annealed glass and is used for external doors and windows.
 It provides greater insulation than annealed glass and can absorb around 65% of the sun’s UV rays.

 Laminated Safety Glass — made by adhering two pieces of annealed glass together with a vinyl interlayer, this thicker glass resists impact and is difficult to break.
 The vinyl layer holds the glass together if the glass is broken or impaled, making this a much safer alternative to regular annealed glass.
 It also can provide noise reduction, and when combined with tinting or Low-E coating, it can help control energy costs and UV damage to household contents.